Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/high_level_view.md

 title: High Level View
 ---

-The High Level View allows you to navigate through all of the interconnections of your world quickly.
+The High Level View allows you to navigate through all of the interconnected Entries of your world quickly.

 ![fullscreen image](../../static/img/views_and_screens/high_level_view/high_level_view.JPG)